mdxp-js/rehype-mdx-splitwrap/README.md

 </details>

 <details>
-  <summary><code>wrapComponent: string</code></summary>
+  <summary><code>wrapperComponent: string</code></summary>
   Name of the component to wrap the splits.
 </details>

 <details>
   <summary><code>importPath?: string = undefined</code></summary>
-  Path to import the wrapComponent from.
+  Path to import the wrapperComponent from.
 If not specified, we assume it is not neccesary to import (eg. HTML Tag or Provider Component).
 </details>

 <details>
-  <summary><code>importName?: string = wrapComponent</code></summary>
+  <summary><code>importName?: string = wrapperComponent</code></summary>
-  Import name of the wrapComponent, if not a default import.
+  Import name of the wrapperComponent, if not a default import.
 </details>

 <details>
   <summary><code>defaultImport?: boolean = false</code></summary>
-  Whether the wrapComponent is a default import.
+  Whether the wrapperComponent is a default import.
 </details>